MounikaBeerelly/AWS-Services/AzureCloudFunctions.md

 # Azure Cloud Functions

 - Azure Functions is a serverless compute service provided by Microsoft Azure that allows you to run event-driven code without provisioning or managing infrastructure.
+- You can use Functions to build web APIs, respond to database changes, process IoT streams, manage message queues, and more.
-It automatically scales based on demand and charges only for the execution time used.
+- It automatically scales based on demand and charges only for the execution time used.
 ### Key Features of Azure Functions
 1. **Event-Driven Execution:**
 - Functions can be triggered by various events like HTTP requests, queue messages, timers, database changes, and service bus messages.